Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability

 Our proposed method for policy evaluation, partial-history importance weighting, directly exploits mixing properties of our model.
-The method starts by choosing a history-length $k$, chunking all available data into (overlapping) segments of length $k$, and applying importance weighting (or inverse-propensity weighting) to these segments:
+The method starts by choosing a history-length $k$, chunking all available data into (overlapping) segments of length $k+1$, and applying importance weighting (or inverse-propensity weighting) to these segments:

-The qualitative insight motivating the method is as follows: If the system under policy $\pi$ mixes in (on the order of) $t_i^\pi$ steps, then once the treatment assignments $W_{i,t}$ of our observed trajectory match those assigned by $\pi$ for (on the order of) $t_i^\pi$ steps, it will yield outcomes that resemble those from the stationary distribution of the policy $\pi$.
+The qualitative insight motivating the method is as follows: In expectation, the importance-weighted outcome at time $t$ is the same as the outcome that would have been observed had the units followed the target policy instead from time $t-k$ to time $t$.
+If the system under policy $\pi$ mixes in (on the order of) $t_i^\pi$ steps, the policy followed before time $t-t_i^\pi$ would have little impact on the outcome observed at time $t$.
+Then once we choose $k\sim t_i^\pi$, the weighted outcome would resemble those from the stationary distribution of the target policy $\pi$.